 Life has moved indoors.
-Admit it – You spend way more time inside than outside.
-Which means, like most people around the world, you’re probably not getting enough sunlight to provide your body with the vitamin D it needs to thrive.
+Admit it — you spend way more time inside than outside.
+That means, like most people around the world, you’re probably not getting enough sunlight to provide your body with the vitamin D it needs to thrive.

 Vitamin D enables normal mineralization of your bones, supports normal function of the cardiovascular system and contributes to the normal function of the immune system. †

 Recent reports actually suggest that over half of the world’s population suffers from a deficiency of vitamin D.

 “The prevalence of vitamin D deficiency in the general population is significant in many regions of the globe,” says Alli Klosner, a clinical research scientist for Nutrilite.
 “Very few foods in nature contain vitamin D, and most of us don’t get enough sunlight to provide us with the vitamin D our bodies need.”

 Sources of vitamin D